Zhengzhou East railway station

-The Zhengzhoudong (Zhengzhou East) railway station (郑州东站 (鄭州東站, zhèngzhōu dōngzhàn)) is a railway station for high-speed trains in Zhengzhou, Henan, China.
+Zhengzhoudong (Zhengzhou East) railway station (郑州东站 (鄭州東站, zhèngzhōu dōngzhàn)) is a railway station for high-speed trains in Zhengzhou, Henan, China.
 It is located approximately 3 km southeast of the Zhengdong New Area CBD.
-On the junction of the North-South Beijing–Guangzhou high-speed railway and the East-West Xuzhou–Lanzhou high-speed railway, it is one of the largest passenger railway stations in China.
+Located on the junction of the North-South Beijing–Guangzhou high-speed railway and the East-West Xuzhou–Lanzhou high-speed railway, it is one of the largest passenger railway stations in China.

 The calligraphic Chinese characters in the station sign were written by Wu Bangguo, the former chairman of the Standing Committee of the National People's Congress.